 Welcome to the International Student Page.
 This information is provided specifically for those applying to Penn State who are not citizens of the United States.

-Before applying, international applicants are strongly urged to visit the website of the University Office of Global Programs.
+Before applying, international applicants are strongly urged to visit Penn State's international student webpage.
 This contains the most current information regarding visa applications and financial guarantee requirements, as well as a helpful overview of the international student program.

 The summaries below are provided to introduce you to our graduate degrees.
 For the complete program descriptions, please click here and choose the appropriate degree program under "Graduate Degrees."

 - The Master of Music degrees in performance and conducting (M.M.) prepare students to become professional musicians.
 These degrees also prepare students for doctoral study.
 Application Major Codes: Performance, Conducting

 - The Master of Music in Composition and Theory (M.M.) is designed for those who wish to improve their composing skills while broadening their theoretical background.
 Application Major code: Composition-Theory